Leviathan Mine: Post-mining clean-up

 In 1999 the EPA proposed making Leviathan's open-pit sulfur mine a superfund site by adding it to the National Priorities List for hazardous waste sites.
 In 2000 EPA added the mine to the NPL, and had the written support of the Washoe Tribe, Alpine County, California, the State of Nevada, Douglas County, Nevada and the Carson River Conservancy District.
 The LRWQCB was issued an Administrative Abatement Action (AAA) in 2000 (which was renewed in 2001, 2002, 2003, 2004, and 2005) by the EPA in order to continue the biphasic treatment, water quality monitoring and other actives.
 Since 2005, the involvement of the LRWQCB is determined by the EPA Remedial Project Manager for the mine.
 In 2000, a unilateral administrative order was issued to ARCO, in which the EPA required ARCO to conduct early response actions and develop a long-term response plan for mitigating AMD.

 In 1993 the State of California set up a pilot scale one-cell bioreactor with manure substrate for AMD treatment at Leviathan Creek Seep.
 By 1998, researchers from the University of Nevada-Reno (UNR) installed a two cell bioreactor at Aspen seep.
-By 2001, the Aspen seep bioreactor treated 2.5 million gallons of ARD.
+By 2001, the Aspen seep bioreactor treated 2.5 million gallons of AMD.
 The design evolved over time and in 2003, at the behest of the State of California, ARCO and the UNR researchers developed a compost-free sulfate reducing bioreactor at Aspen Seep.